Pahlaj-Sharma/2602K-KryptoKnights_Code_2024-2025/README.md

 ## Version 1.110
 #### General
 #### Stable Release
-- Fixed Failed Calibration to now Default to Tracking Wheels
+- Fixed failed calibration to now default to tracking wheels
-- Bug Fixes
+- Bug fixes

 ## Version 1.100
 #### General
 #### Stable Release
-- Made Code More Readable and Comprehensible for Viewers
+- Made code readable and comprehensible for viewers
-- Bug Fixes
+- Bug fixes

 ## Version 1.012
-#### Electronics
+#### Electronics.
 #### Stable Release
-- Removed Tracking Wheels Default if Inertial Fails to Calibrate (Will be Fixed in a Later Version)
+- Removed tracking wheels default if inertial fails to calibrate (will be fixed in a later version)
-- Bug Fixes
+- Bug fixes

 ## Version 1.000
 #### General
 #### Not Stable Release
-- Release of Program
+- Release of program
 - Prone to bugs, which will be fixed in later versions